MITSustainableDesignLab/globi/docs/tutorials/run-simulations/simulation_tasking.md

 ### Step 2: Create and configure Hatchet environment files

-Hatchet uses a client token stored in environment files that are loaded by the `make cli` (dockerized) or `make cli-native` (non-dockerized) target.
+Hatchet uses a client token stored in environment files that are loaded by `make cli` (dockerized) or `make cli-native` (non-dockerized).

 1. **Generate a Hatchet client token**: